-Center of Concern programs.
+Center of Concern programs in Cook County.

 Short term crisis help is provided by the Center of Concern.
 The agency and its staff work to help those in an emergency, and then they will even offer ongoing supportive services.
 In addition, a major focus is on supporting the homebound elderly and disabled to help them retain their independence.